 When preparing for disaster, it is essential to focus on the most likely scenarios first to ensure that you’re ready for everyday problems (such as a burst pipe) as well as having a plan for less likely outcomes (the once-in-500-year flood).
 However, across most of the UK, flooding is the most likely natural disaster to affect homes and businesses and for this reason, some form of flood preparedness is essential for most of us.
 However, the level of preparedness necessary ranges from checking your insurance cover (if you’re in a very low risk area) to stockpiling sandbags and sending staff home (high and current risk areas) making assessing risk the essential first step.
-Here’s how to start.
+If a flood is to occur, we provide flood damage restoration services.
+Anyway, here’s how to start.

 1. Check for urgent flood warnings

 Hopefully, you’re reading this in a quiet moment, with no immediate concerns.
 However, if you are worried about current or ongoing flooding in the UK check:

 - Scotland – https://floodline.sepa.org.uk/floodupdates/ (run by SEPA)

 - Northern Ireland – https://www.nidirect.gov.uk/articles/severe-weather-flooding-and-drought